SamHSoftware/100-days-of-code/log.md

 (5) I've been reading about ternary operators, really fluid coding.
 (6) Intersting differences between ```var```, ```let``` and ```const```.
 Also, I've been reading about the concept of hoisting.
 Very interesting.
 (7) Learnt about regular expressions.

+### Overall Thoughts.

+This has been a great challange.
+The best way for me to stay motivated was to log items in discrete chunks.
+Thus the project work for HTML and CSS was easy to do!
+The JS was harder, not necessarily becuse of the content, but because I was learning smaller packages of information.
+As a result, my learning was more of a continuous change over time, and thus was harder to log into discrete sections.
+I think that next time, I'll try to improve my logging when learning.
+This will probably improve my determination to keep going, especially while writing my PhD thesis.